formalmethods/intrepid/INSTALL.md

 If the unit tests go through without any error, then you should have a working version of intrepid installed in your python environment.

+# Bug reporting
+Please report any bug you should experience via github's "Issues" page.

 # Feedback
 If you wish to drop a feedback you may write to